janaSunrise/spotify-playing-readme/README.md

 ## Show your support

-We love people's support in growing and improving.
-Be sure to leave a ⭐️ if you like the project and also be sure to contribute, if you're interested!
+We love people's support to grow, improve and give the best.
+Be sure to drop a 🌟 if you like the project, and also contribute, if you're interested!

 **Inspired by [Novatorem](https://github.com/novatorem)**